cozytony/defi-risk-book/src/self-custody-layer.md

 # Self custody

-Taking custody of your own crypto assets (self custody) exposes you to total loss of your crypto assets.
+Taking custody of your crypto assets (self custody) offers unprecedented control of your financial property but comes with the unprecedented risk of losing your stuff.
 In this post, we'll apply the [*Opsec Framework*](https://opsec101.org/) to self custody and answer the following five questions:

 1. What needs protecting
 2. What is the potential threat